simpleanalytics/docs/_docs/35_legal/04_compliance.md

 Simple Analytics does not process any data falling under Art.
 5(3) ePD or 6 PECR because it doesn't read, write, or otherwise process cookies or any other data stored in a user's terminal.
 For this reason, websites using Simple Analytics do not need a cookie banner, nor are they required to collect consent in any way when collecting data through Simple Analytics.

 We process data forwarded by the user's browser, but this data is not stored on the user's terminal and doesn't fall under the strict regimes of Art.
-5(3) and Art.
+5(3) ePD and Art.
 6 PECR.
 For example, IP addresses are forwarded from browsers but do not fall under the aforementioned Articles.
 This is confirmed by EU case law[^1] and entirely uncontested in practice.

 ## Simple Analytics does not require pop-ups of any kind